CLI1-chang/CS340/CONTRIBUTING.md

 * Include a summary about the background
 * Be specific about the description of the bug or issue
 * Provide code examples if possible
-* Describe what is suppose to work and what acrually works
+* Describe what is supposed to work and what actually works
 * Write note is anything else you want to address

 ## Pull Requests